 Here is another idea!
 Unfortunately, I have no idea what is living in Queens like.
 So I leave this topic to my future writers and interns to fill us in about the experience.
 Or leave a comment in below so we update here according to your experience.

 I was lucky when I first come to the city.
-Because I came to my then boyfriend now husband’s apartment.
-But after all the different apartments we lived in, I was the one who check the listings through the internet and drag him to see the apartments.
+Because I came to my then-boyfriend now husband’s apartment.
+But after all the different apartments we lived in, I was the one who checks the listings through the internet and drags him to see the apartments.